-Cereals, sweet mint, orange but also a bit of lemon.
-A darker more raisin-like aroma.
+Cereals, sweet mint, orange but also a bit of lemon, a more tropical fruit and some chocolate in the background.

-A nice sweet but fresh citrus-ey feel, with light oiliness.
-It reminds me of a Spanish citrus liqueur.
+Soft lemon, some orange, with some warm spice and nice creamy mouthfeel.
+It reminds me of the Spanish citrus liqueur.
 Light on the palate but it has a nice flavour profile.

 With a drop of water the citrus becomes stronger especially on the nose.
 The flavours come together a bit more, and there’s a more peppery and longer finish.